CCD: Continual Consistency Diffusion for Lifelong Generative Modeling: Introduction

 To achieve this goal, we begin by formalizing diffusion trajectories, complex sequences of denoising operations that progressively transform noise into structured outputs, and examining how they interact through shared knowledge under streaming task scenarios.
 Grounded in Bayesian theory and multi-task learning principles \cite{yu2020gradient}, we derive a theoretical upper bound that quantifies the retention of generative knowledge across tasks in CDG, as formally defined in Theorem~\ref{thm:cross-task-diffusion}.
-Attaining this upper bound requires satisfying three critical consistency constraints: inter-task alignment of model-internalized knowledge, consistency in the mean embeddings of unconditional samples across tasks, and semantic consistency within the prior (i.e., label) space of original samples \footnote{Notably, the label space in our setting serves as a proxy for human prior knowledge, and the constraint is not imposed to improve classification performance, but rather to preserve shared semantic structure across tasks.} across tasks.
+Attaining this upper bound requires satisfying three critical consistency constraints: inter-task alignment of model-internalized knowledge, consistency in the mean embeddings of unconditional generated samples across tasks, and semantic consistency within the prior (i.e., label) space of original samples \footnote{Notably, the label space acts as a proxy for human prior knowledge, with the constraint aimed at preserving shared semantic structure across tasks, rather than improving classification performance.} across tasks.

-To operationalize the theoretical insights, we introduce the Continual Consistency Diffusion (CCD) framework, which translates the derived guarantees into a tractable, consistency-driven optimization strategy.
+Operationalizing the theoretical insights, we introduce the \textit{Continual Consistency Diffusion} (CCD) framework, which translates the derived guarantees into a tractable, consistency-driven optimization strategy.
 CCD enforces cross-task stability through a hierarchical integration of consistency objectives.
 Specifically, \emph{Inter-task Knowledge Consistency} regularizes model-internal knowledge representations across tasks, serving as the foundation for long-term retention. \emph{Unconditional Knowledge Consistency} preserves intrinsic generative behavior in the absence of explicit human priors, ensuring temporal coherence in the denoising process.
-Complementarily, \emph{Label Knowledge Consistency} promotes alignment in the label space by enforcing semantic correspondence between original samples across tasks.
+Complementarily, \emph{Prior Knowledge Consistency} promotes alignment in the prior space by enforcing semantic correspondence between original samples across tasks.
 Collectively, these mechanisms move beyond standard regularization or classification heuristics.
-By directly constraining the geometric structure of the diffusion process, CCD enables robust and theoretically grounded continual generation.
+By directly constraining the geometric structure of the diffusion process, CCD enables robust and theoretically grounded continual generation in the CDG pipeline.